-The first meeting of our NPCC parents group took place in Temple Street on Wed 12th December.
+The first meeting of the NPCC Patient Advocacy Group took place in Temple Street on Wednesday 12th December.

 Following this first meeting we have officially set up the NPCC PAG (Patient Advocacy Group).
 This group will be open to all parents and patients over 16 years of age.

-In the meantime as you know the appointment of a Clinical Psychologist to the NPCC Team is long overdue but we hope that our business case for the funding of this position will be approved in the New Year and that we can move ahead with that appointment but there may be other resources and/or service developments that the PAG will agree to advocate for.
+The goals and purpose of the PAG will be determined by the group.
+Items that may be at the forefront may be deficits such as the appointment of a dedicated Psychologist for Facial Difference.
+There may be other resources and/or service developments that the PAG have in mind and agree to advocate.
 These efforts will of course become even more important as we look to the design and delivery of the craniofacial service under the banner of the Children’s Health Ireland (CHI).

-As you probably know CHI is our new single legal entity which comes into being on 01/01/19 and which brings together Temple Street, OLCHC, NCH Tallaght and the Children’s Hospital Group (CHG).
+As you are probably aware, CHI is our new single legal entity since the 1st of January 2019 and which brings together Temple Street, Our Lady’s Children’s Hospital Crumlin and National Children’s Hospital in Tallaght and the Children’s Hospital Group (CHG).
 CHI has a significant focus on clinical and cultural integration as we prepare for our move to the new children’s hospital in 2022.
-So therefore the NPCC PAG may decide to advocate for a key role in the design of craniofacial related services during this integration process.
+The NPCC PAG may decide to advocate for a key role in the design of craniofacial related services during this integration process.